Understanding The Different Types Of Motorcycle Accidents

 - Be wary of overtaking, especially at intersections.

 - Don’t split lanes.
-It’s better to arrive at your goal destination a few minutes later than not arriving at all.
+It’s better to arrive at your goal destination a few minutes later than not arrive at all.

 - Follow traffic laws.